Manashantii’s Writing Method

 My writing method is really effective for healing from traumatic life experiences.

 At the second stage, I use writing as a method for emotional processing and catharsis.
+As I process my emotions and my thoughts by expression through the arts I gain insight from my experiences.

 At the third stage I use writing as a guiding instrument for transforming my emotions and being resolution focused.
+I begin to understand my perception and I develop analytical skills as I observe and reflect.
+I also look at the opinions of the other people involved if necessary.

 I believe that truthful self communication requires, self listening, (breathwork, physical and sensory awareness exercises) meditation when these are all combined together they become psychological sensors for examining mind and behaviour.
 I believe that there is always a mental space where inner-peace always exists within everyone, from this place of inner-peace and higher consciousness in my mind is where I listen and I write from.
 As I observe and I listen to my thought processes, I use this state of consciousness to guide me and ground myself.